- Planning a visit

 Because most material is stored offsite, we recommend that you make an appointment at least two business days in advance of your visit.
 Walk-in requests may be accommodated based on staff availability and the location of materials but cannot be guaranteed.

-When entering the library, visitors without Harvard University ID “swipe” access should ask staff at the Circulation Desk to open access gates and will be asked to sign in with a photo ID before proceeding to the third floor.
+When entering the library, visitors without Harvard University ID “swipe” access should ask staff at the Circulation Desk to open access gates and will be asked to sign in with a photo ID before proceeding to the second floor.

 Please help us preserve the rare, fragile, and unique items in our collections.
 In advance of your visit, please review the full Reading Room policy (PDF).